phpstan/phpstan/website/src/user-guide/getting-started.md

 * Extra arguments passed to functions (e. g. function requires two arguments, the code passes three)
 * Extra arguments passed to print/sprintf functions (e. g. format string contains one placeholder, the code passes two values to replace)
 * Obvious errors in dead code
-* Autoloading issues - "class not found" even if it exists.
-See [Autoloading](/user-guide/autoloading) for more details.
+* Unknown symbols - like "class not found".
+See [Discovering Symbols](/user-guide/discovering-symbols) for more details.

 **By default, PHPStan runs only the most basic checks.
 Head to [Rule Levels](/user-guide/rule-levels) to learn how to turn on stricter checks.**